gorjessbbyx3/3DCasino/replit.md

 - Raised "JADE ROYALE" sign to y=16 for better visibility from elevated camera
 - Raised camera height from 2.4 to 3.5 units for improved perspective (less floor visible)
 - Removed black frame/bezel from slot machine video displays for clean edge-to-edge video
+- Enhanced floor texture visibility with emissive lighting and increased tile repetition (12x12)
+- Updated Olympus game branding image (slot-olympus-new.jpeg) on machines #1 and #7
+- Added 9 slot machines with placeholder images (alternating between two designs) on machines #3-6 and #9-13
+- Repositioned game name images from y=3.5 to y=4.5 for better separation from video screens

 **October 31, 2025 - Backend APIs & Fish Table Redesign:**
 - Implemented complete backend for daily check-in feature (7-day calendar with $300-$900 rewards)